junxit/us-congress-bills-111/metadata.md

 - 2010-07-29 — Introduced in House
 - 2010-07-29 — Introduced in House
 - 2010-07-29 — Referred to the House Committee on Veterans' Affairs.
+- 2010-11-30 — Considered under suspension of the rules. (consideration: CR H7735-7739)
+- 2010-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5953.
+- 2010-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-30 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2010-11-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7735-7736)
+- 2010-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7735-7736)
+- 2010-11-30 — The title of the measure was amended.
+Agreed to without objection.